 - The acid from the vinegar enhances the chocolate flavor.

-Enterprising bakers learned that with just a box of cake mix and a bottle of soda, you can make one incredibly moist and delicious cake.
-By nixing the other additional ingredients, bakers could rely on the soda effect without spending more money at the market.
+Enterprising bakers learned that with just a box of cake mix and a bottle of soda, you can make one incredibly moist and delicious crazy cake.
+By nixing the other additional baking ingredients, bakers could rely on the soda effect without spending more money at the market.
 While Coca-Cola is listed and featured, other ingenious cake additions include 7-Up with cherry cake mix or Mountain Dew with yellow cake mix.

 In this recipe that mimics a Texas sheet cake, two cans of Coke are boiled in the frosting and baked the batter, respectively, to add a caramel, vanilla flavor.
+This easy chocolate cake is a snap to put together with unsweetened cocoa powder, eggs, granulated sugar, flour, and Coca-Cola.

 4. Mashed Potatoes